 Hello.
 I'm Matt Hamer.
 I've been producing software for over twenty years.
-For the past ten, I've helped teams create publishing systems, databases, crawlers and search indexes for popular sites like Gizmodo, Deadspin, io9 and Blogger.
+For the past fifteen, I've helped teams create publishing systems, databases, crawlers and search indexes for popular sites like Gizmodo, Deadspin and Blogger.
 In 1999, I developed Weavelet, one of the first web-based feed readers.
 A few years later, I helped launch another aggregator, Kinja.
-Eight years ago, I started building Attribyte with the idea that search technology combined with algorithmic recommendation could help readers create their own personalized digests without requiring them to find, curate and follow a large list of feeds.
+Twelve years ago, I started building Attribyte with the idea that search technology combined with algorithmic recommendation could help readers create their own personalized digests without requiring them to find, curate and follow a large list of feeds.

 In 2015, we launched a native Android app and a web application optimized for mobile devices.
 Both run on Attribyte's search platform and API.
 Attribyte also relies on a distributed crawler, an on-demand image processing system and a number of open-source projects that I've developed.